Infinite systolic groups are not torsion: Notation, basic definitions and combinatorial Gauss--Bonnet

 \section{Notation, basic definitions and combinatorial Gauss--Bonnet}

 Let $X$ be a simplicial complex.
 We do not assume that $X$ is finite dimensional nor that it is locally finite.
-However, when $X$ is finite dimensional, we define its dimension, $\mat{dim}\,X$ to be the largest number $n$, such that $X$ contains an $n$-simplex.
-Most of the time we are interested only in the combinatorial structure of $X$, only in Section~\ref{r:contracto} topology of $X$ matters, so let us assume that $X$ has a CW-complex topology.
+However, when $X$ is finite dimensional, we define its dimension $\mat{dim}X$ to be the largest number $n$, such that $X$ contains an $n$--simplex.
+We equip $X$ with a CW--complex topology, and always consider $X$ as a topological space, rather than an abstract simplicial complex.
+Most of the time though we are interested only in the combinatorial structure of $X$.